olahallvall/FlowDance/README.md

 Remember that FlowDance wants to support communication between microservices based on synchronous RPC-calls.
 Event-driven architecture is out of scoop here.

-In short - by replacing **System.Transactions.TransactionScope** with **FlowDance.Client.CompensationScope** you leaves the world of strong consistency into eventual consistency.
+In short - by replacing **System.Transactions.TransactionScope** with **FlowDance.Client.CompensationSpan** you leaves the world of strong consistency into eventual consistency.

 ![Synchronous choreography-based call chains supported by FlowDance](Docs/synchronous-choreography-based-call-chains-with-flowdance.png)